Can non-chamber experience count towards CCE eligibility?

-There are no required reading materials; however, we do have a list of recommended reading materials.
+There are no required reading materials; however, we do have a list of highly recommended reading materials.

 Do I really need to be involved in my chamber's financial planning to apply?